FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Creating-Columns-with-Array.md

 	![](./images/09cf32a7-a359-4a56-a863-60fd03053ea2.png)

+3. **Double click** to select the profile

-3. Once the outline is complete, the profile becomes a face.
+Once the outline is complete, the profile becomes a face.
 Select the face with a **single click**

 ### Extrude, Mirror, and Join the Column